eddiejibson/limitrr/docs/README.md

 ## Donate

-If limitrr is helpful to you or your project(s), [consider donating](https://paypal.me/eddiejibson/5) to allow me to continue maintaining both this and a variety of exciting other projects. ❤️
+If Limitrr is helpful to you or your project(s), [consider donating](https://paypal.me/eddiejibson/5) to allow me to continue maintaining both this and a variety of exciting other projects. ❤️

 **Next Steps:** [Quick Start](quickstart.md)